Chasing Kanji - 感情を追って

 Bill of Fare

 I wouldn't be doing this past week justice if I didn't talk about the food.
 Such wonderful specialties and old time favorites were eaten in the name of the holidays.
 You ask, but aren't you on a diet?
 I reply, no we aren't.
 We are eating healthy and exercising.
 In doing so, we've both lost weight and gotten in better shape.
 However, we are simply leading a healthy lifestyle which includes occasional splurging on tasty treats guilt free.
 Since we aren't on a diet plan, there is no cheating.
 All the better for us, because Thanksgiving included some can't-miss delights.
-The first noteworthy meal was not a traditional American Thanksgiving meal, but a lunch out for Japanese food.
-Christopher ordered maguro nigiri and tekkamaki, and I ordered a lunch bento that included teriyaki salmon, edamame, steamed veggies, rice, and miso soup.

 Read More...